-- Medical Leave of Absence
+2. Medical Leave of Absence

-An approved Medical Leave of Absence may be generated by the Dean's Office, the student's physician, or the institution.
-A student's treating physician and/or an independent evaluator must attest to the student's inability to participate in the curriculum.
-Examples of an approved Medical Leave of Absence include but are not limited to:
+An approved Medical Leave of Absence may be generated by the student, by the Dean's Office, or the institution and must be accompanied by documentation from the student's health care provider and/or an independent evaluator must attest to the student's inability to participate in the curriculum due to a medical condition.

-- I. Acute illness

-- II.
-Emotional, cognitive, or behavioral problems due to a psychiatric disorder

-- · Personal Leave of Absence
+3. Personal Leave of Absence

-An approved Personal Leave of Absence is generated by the student in order to attend to emotional, economic, or other factors that affect the student's ability to participate in the curriculum.
-Examples of an approved Personal Leave of Absence include but are not limited to:
+An approved Personal Leave of Absence is generated by the student in order to attend to family, economic, or other personal factors that affect the student's ability to participate in the curriculum, or to pursue an opportunity outside of medicine.
+Examples of reasons for a Personal Leave of Absence include but are not limited to: